 Snatcher is a cyberpunk adventure game, written and directed by Hideo Kojima.
 The player assumes the role of Gillian Seed, a new recruit to an elite police task force known as J.U.N.K.E.R.
 The player's goal is to investigate the emergence of the mysterious race known as the Snatchers, a race of cybernetic beings that kill humans and steal their appearance.
 The game takes place in the year 2046 on the artificial island of Neo Kobe 50 years after the explosion of a warhead destroyed large parts of eastern Europe in an event called the "Catastrophe."
 The game draws heavily from popular science fiction movies such as Blade Runner, Terminator, Akira and Aliens in both setting and character design as well as containing references to other Konami projects such as Metal Gear, Contra, Goemon and Castlevania.
 The game saw a remake which used a super-deformed art style with RPG style gameplay, known as SD Snatcher.

-Snatcher is a heavily text-based adventure, and most images are shown in a first person perspective, though their are a few cinematic shots.
+Snatcher is a heavily text-based adventure, and most images are shown in a first person perspective, though there are a few cinematic shots.
 Throughout the game, the player is given a menu in order to interact with their environment.
 Most often, players have the 'Look' and 'Investigate' options available for interaction with the environment, and 'Use Metal Gear' and Inventory' options for other things.
 In special situations, players can speak with other characters, and show them items.
 At times, Gillian can also smell and search areas (or people).
 In most cases, the player must use choices more than once to get a complete picture of events and to move the story forward.

 There are special instances in the game where further interaction is available.
 First, there is one particular area that players can search with a flashlight.
 More commonly, the player must use their blaster to take down enemies.
 When the opportunity arises, players press a specified button to draw their weapon, and another button to fire.
 A grid is shown on the screen which the player navigates in order to take out enemies.
 Both of these sequences are not common occurrences.
 The game was originally meant to be played with a light gun for the shooting sequences.